acmoura/acmoura.github.io/content/home/about.md

 # About me

 Hi, and welcome to my website!
 I am a PhD candidate in Economics at Tilburg University, majoring in applied microeconometrics.
 I am particularly interested in applications within the fields of health economics and industrial organization.
-Some of my current research projects include identifying the sources of regional variation in healthcare expenditures and retailer price competition in the market for over-the-counter drugs.
+Some of my current research projects include identifying the sources of regional variation in healthcare expenditures and quantifying the effects of retailer price competition in the market for over-the-counter drugs.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
 I expect to graduate in summer 2021.